wouter-swierstra/logic-notes/notes/notes.md

 This derivation fragment shows how to establish $Q ∧ P$ if we already have a proof of $P ∧ Q$.
 The derivation is, however, incomplete---we have not yet shown that $P ∧ Q$ holds.
-Nonetheless, this example shows how different inference rules can be used to combine larger proofs.
+Nonetheless, this example illustrates how different inference rules can be used to combine larger proofs.

-Can every proof strategy be adapted to an inference rule in this style?
-Unfortunately, it is not always quite this straightforward.
-Consider the following strategy for the introduction of an implication:
+To write a complete derivation, we might want to try proving $P ∧ Q ⇒ Q ∧ P$.
+To do so, we will also need an inference rule corresponding to the introduction rule for implication:

 \begin{center}
-\begin{tcolorbox}[width=8cm]
+\begin{tcolorbox}[width=6cm]
 Assume $P$.\\
-\begin{tcolorbox}[width=5cm]
+\begin{tcolorbox}[width=4cm]
 ⋮\\
 Proof of $Q$.\\
 ⋮